 The Fourth Amendment to the United States Constitution grants American citizens the right to not be searched and/or detained without probable cause by a government or law enforcement agency.
-An experienced criminal defense lawyer Phoenix AZ relies on with extensive knowledge of Constitutional Law can review your case and may be able to help you if your Fourth Amendment rights have been violated.
+An experienced lawyer with extensive knowledge of Constitutional Law can review your case and may be able to help you if your Fourth Amendment rights have been violated.

 What Protections Does the Fourth Amendment Provide?

 The amendment primarily protects the privacy of individuals by ensuring neither they, nor their property are subjected to investigation or confiscation by any authority without such entity having probable cause to do so.
 The types of personal property protected include, but are not limited to: